-To supplement our audited consolidated financial results presented in accordance with U.S. Generally-Accepted Accounting Principles ("GAAP"), we use the following non-GAAP financial measures: adjusted net income/(loss), which is defined as net income/(loss) excluding share-based compensation expenses; EBITDA, which is defined as earnings before interest expenses, interest income, income tax expense and depreciation and amortization; and adjusted EBITDA, which is defined as EBITDA excluding share-based compensation of these non-GAAP financial measures is not intended to be considered in isolation or as a substitute for the financial information prepared and presented in accordance with U.S. GAAP.
+To supplement our audited consolidated financial results presented in accordance with U.S. Generally Accepted Accounting Principles ("GAAP"), we use the following non-GAAP measures defined as non-GAAP financial measures by the U.S. Securities and Exchange Commission: adjusted net income (loss), which is defined as net income (loss) excluding share-based compensation expenses; EBITDA, which is defined as earnings before interest expense, interest income, income tax expense and depreciation and amortization; adjusted EBITDA, which is defined as EBITDA excluding share-based compensation expenses.
+The presentation of these non-GAAP financial measures is not intended to be considered in isolation or as a substitute for the financial information prepared and presented in accordance with U.S. GAAP.

 We believe that EBITDA is widely used by other companies in the hospitality industry and may be used by investors as a measure of the financial performance.
-Given the significant investments that we have made in leasehold improvements and other fixed assets of leased hotels, depreciation and amortization expense comprises a significant portion of our cost structure.
-We believe that EBITDA will provide investors with a useful tool for comparability between periods because it eliminates depreciation and amortization expense attributable to capital expenditures.
-Additionally, we believe that adjusted net income/(loss) and adjusted EBITDA will provide meaningful supplemental information to investors as such measures can assist investors to better understand our performance and compare business trends since share-based compensation is non-cash in nature.
-We believe that both management and investors benefit from reviewing these non-GAAP financial measures in assessing our performance and when planning and forecasting future periods.
-These non-GAAP financial measures also facilitate management's internal comparisons to our historical performance.
-We believe these non-GAAP financial measures are also useful to investors in providing greater transparency with respect to information used regularly by our management in financial and operational decision-making.
+Given the significant investments that we have made in leasehold improvements and other fixed assets of leased hotels, depreciation and amortization comprises a significant portion of our cost structure.
+We believe that EBITDA will provide investors with a useful tool for comparability between periods because it eliminates depreciation and amortization attributable to capital expenditures.
+Adjusted net income and adjusted EBITDA provide meaningful supplemental information regarding our performance by excluding share-based compensation expenses, as the investors can better understand our performance and compare business trends among different reporting periods on a consistent basis excluding share-based compensation expenses which are not expected to result in cash payment.
+We believe that both management and investors benefit from referring to these non-GAAP financial measures in assessing our performance and when planning and forecasting future periods.
+These non-GAAP financial measures also facilitate our management's internal comparisons to our historical performance.
+We believe these non-GAAP financial measures are also useful to investors in allowing for greater transparency with respect to supplemental information used regularly by our management in financial and operational decision-making.

-The use of these non-GAAP financial measures has certain limitations as the excluded items have been and will be incurred and are not reflected in the presentation of these non-GAAP measures.
-Each of these items should also be considered in the overall evaluation of our results.
-We compensate for these limitations by providing reconciliations of the relevant non-GAAP financial measures to the U.S. GAAP financial measures and in its consolidated financial statements, all of which should be considered when evaluating our performance.
+The use of these non-GAAP measures has certain limitations as the excluded items have been and will be incurred and are not reflected in the presentation of these non-GAAP measures.
+Each of these items should also be considered in the overall evaluation of the results.
+We compensate for these limitations by providing the relevant disclosure of the relevant items both in its reconciliations to the U.S. GAAP financial measures and in our consolidated financial statements, all of which should be considered when evaluating our performance.